CityOfNewYork/patterns-cli/readme.md

 What just happened?

 1. The default tokens configuration from the CLI were compiled to Sass.
-1. StyleLint was run on the default Sass entrypoint.
+1. StyleLint was run on the default Sass entry point.
-1. The default Sass entrypoint was compiled to CSS.
+1. The default Sass entry point was compiled to CSS.
 1. PostCSS was run on the default CSS stylesheet.

 Open up **./dist/css/default.css** to see the compiled stylesheet.

 ### Scripts

-**$4** Create the default JavaScript entrypoint and add the newly created accordion component stylesheet to it.
+**$4** Create the default JavaScript entry point and add the newly created accordion component stylesheet to it.

 ```shell
 $ mkdir -p src/js && touch src/js/default.js